pablo-git8/GlobalLogisticsInsights/README.md

 ## Contribution

-We welcome contributions from the community.
+This app was developed by [Pablo](https://github.com/pablo-git8) and [John](https://github.com/JohnOMDev).
+We welcome contributions from the community!

 ## License